clearcare/policies/source/sections/07-systems_access_policy.md

 ## 7.2 Access Establishment and Modification

 1. Requests for access to Cloudticity Managed Services Platform systems and applications is made formally using the following process:
-  1. The Cloudticity workforce member, or their manager, initiates the access request by creating an Issue in the Zendesk Compliance Review Activity (CRA) Project.
+  1. The Cloudticity workforce member, or their manager, initiates the access request by creating a task in the Teamwork Compliance Review Activity (CRA) Project.
      * User identities must be verified prior to granting access to new accounts.
      * Identity verification must be done in person where possible; for remote employees, identities must be verified over the phone.
      * For new accounts, the method used to verify the user's identity must be recorded on the Issue.